bubba-94/Chas-Academy-SUVx24/Course 5(Advanced System Development)/DevOps.md

 1. What is DevOps and why is it important?

-* DevOps is the connection between Development(Dev) and IT Operations (Ops) to shorten the lifecycle of a software project and to continuously track and test a system under development.
+    DevOps is the connection between Development(Dev) and IT Operations (Ops) to shorten the lifecycle of a software project and to continuously track and test a system under development.

 2. Describe a basic CI/CD pipeline.

-* [Link that describes the flow](### Concepts) that provides an infinity sign when put together.
+    [Link that describes the flow](https://github.com/bubba-94/Chas-Academy-SUVx24/edit/main/Course%205(Advanced%20System%20Development)/DevOps.md#concepts) that provides an infinity sign when put together.

-3.What are containers and how do the differ from VM's?
+3. What are containers and how do the differ from VM's?

-* A container is a more lightweight, isolated package that provides all the dependencies to run a certain application.
+    A container is a more lightweight, isolated package that provides all the dependencies to run a certain application.
-* A Virtual Machine is a full on copy of you computer installed inside your computer.
+    A Virtual Machine is a full on copy of you computer installed inside your computer.

 4. What happens when you push code to GitHub with CI enabled?

-* When a pull request occurs, tests will be run to make sure that the provided code passes the CI tests.
+    When a pull request occurs, tests will be run to make sure that the provided code passes the CI tests.

 5. What are some challenges DevOps solves?

-* The time consuming code reviews and communication between Dev and Ops to automate integration and deployment of new code.
+    The time consuming code reviews and communication between Dev and Ops to automate integration and deployment of new code.

 6. What do you know about IaC?

-* That IaC is a way of breaking down infrastructure into code to more easily handle said services.
+    That IaC is a way of breaking down infrastructure into code to more easily handle said services.